Vishbgp/learnig-channel/README.md

 # learnig-channel
-this is my first git reposetories
+this is my first git reposetories. author- Vishal Anand